magomimmo/modern-cljs/doc/tutorial-16.md

 It's now time to verify that everthing is working as expected.

-First we want to start from a clean codebase
+First, start from a clean codebase.

 ```bash
 $ lein cljsbuild clean